hanhy06/embellish_chat/docs/README.md

 * **pattern** Must contain **two capturing groups**: 1 the text to apply the style to, 2 an optional captured value that can be passed as an argument.
 * **styles** This is a list of style actions.
 Each action consists of a style type (`styleType`) and style option preset(`preset`).

-you can see style type list in [StyleWiki.md](https://github.com/hanhy06/embellish_chat/blob/fabric/1.21.9/docs/wiki/StyleWiki.md)
+you can see more detail [StyleWiki.md](https://github.com/hanhy06/embellish_chat/blob/fabric/1.21.9/docs/wiki/StyleWiki.md)

 ---